MymeType/mymetype.gay/README.md

 Most of the source code (such as HTML and CSS files) is licensed under [version 3 of the GNU Affero General Public License](https://github.com/MymeType/mymetype.gay/blob/main/COPYING), with the option to use it under any later version.
 Certain files (such as this README and other additional supporting files)

-The contents of each page, such as text, images, videos, audio or any other type of multimedia, is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) unless specified.
+The contents of each page, such as text, images, videos, audio or any other type of multimedia, is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) unless otherwise specified.
 Content licensed under different terms will have their own terms pointed out in a small caption at the bottom.